Recent research into the validity of oral language interviews

 has extended the focus beyond that of statistical analysis to

 investigations of the structure of the interview discourse itself,

 and to the language produced by both candidate and interviewer

-Researchers: Annie Brown and Kathryn Hill, The University of
+Researchers: Annie Brown and Kathryn Hill, The

 This paper presents an evaluation of an English Language

 Intensive Course for Overseas Students (ELICOS) language program,